craftingcity/The-Known-World/README.md

 ### The Wildlands
 At the edges of civilization, the Wildlands extend beyond Alaturmen and into someplace more Ethereal.
 The landscape beyond changes and shifts, as does the line that separates Alaturmen from the lands beyond.

-Those people who travel too far into the forest or the desert find themselves quickly lost and cast beyond their home plane.
+Those people who travel too far into the forest or the desert find themselves quickly lost and cast beyond [[Alaturmen]] into untoward horrors or new homes.